ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}

 Runtime and container usage is charged based on the following variables:
- * How much memory your runtime or container uses, in gigabytes (GB)
+ * How much memory your runtime or container uses, in gigabytes (GB).
- * The duration that memory is used
+ * The duration that memory is used.

 Multiply the two values together, and the result is the GB-hour.